Mona Inglesby: Career as Director of International Ballet

 Under her direction the International Ballet made its debut in the Alhambra Theatre Glasgow on 19 May 1941, with a full orchestra.
 It grew to be a very large company, bringing ballet to the masses in city theatres, cinemas, seaside holiday camps and military camps across Britain.
 The company continued to make extensive UK tours followed by 6 or 8-week London seasons on Shaftesbury Avenue.
 Company numbers rose to 80.
 Because of their large audiences they generated substantial income which supported their innovations and overseas tours.

-Inglesby directed the company throughout its 12-year life, as well as dancing at its head, and International Ballet was recognised as Britain's largest classical touring company.
+Inglesby directed the company throughout its 12-year life, as well as dancing at its head.
+During this time, the company did not have a permanent theater in London but was obliged to book runs of a few weeks when West End theater schedules allowed.
+This handicap had the hidden benefit of obliging the company to tour outside London.
+As a result, International Ballet became recognised as Britain's largest classical touring company, doing much in the process to expand the British audience for dance.
 In 1951, when the Royal Festival Hall opened, International Ballet gave the inaugural performances, and from 1951 to 1953 it made tours of Switzerland, Italy and Spain.

 By 1953 costs were rising, audiences were falling, and a request for grant assistance from the Arts Council was turned down.
 International Ballet could not compete with Alicia Markova and Anton Dolin's new touring Festival Ballet or the state-supported Sadler's Wells Ballet, by then heading the Royal Opera House at Covent Garden, and it had to cease operations in December 1953.